Updated on August 19th, 2020

-Looking for things to do during self-isolation, or for lockdown activities to keep yourself busy?
-From FREE access to hundreds of online classes (seriously, click here to sign up!) to creative challenges to fitness ideas and ways to wind down, here’s a huge list of things to do during lockdown, self-isolation or quarantine.
+Looking for things to do in isolation, or for lockdown activities to keep yourself from getting bored in quarantine?
+From FREE access to hundreds of online classes (seriously, click here for a two month Skillshare trial for free!) to creative challenges to fitness ideas and stay at home survival packs, here’s a huge list of things to do in self-isolation, quarantine or lockdown.

 I’ll be honest, I’ve found it tough to be level-headed and realistic about this whole situation.

 We’re constantly bombarded with bad news, irresponsible reporting, updates of coronavirus case numbers, conspiracy theories, casual racism and unhelpful speculation.